rabutler-usbr/crssplot/README.md

 Goals are to:

-1. Provide an easy, mostly automated way to produce the "standard" crss figures.
+1. Provide an easy, mostly automated way to produce the "standard" crss figures accross many scenarios.
-2. Provide a common API for creating new CRSS figures that can be included in this package or run using the same general framework.
+2. Provide a set of plots with a common API for creating new CRSS figures for any slot/variable.
+These functions can be wrapped in code from goal 1 in this package or used in other analyses/frameworks.

 ### Setup